 I love having a good old fashioned calendar around.
 I’m a planner and I like being able to schedule my time at the daily, weekly, and monthly levels.
 Google Calendar can do just that AND sync across all my devices. (free)

-The best travel to me involves good hiking, great views, and delicious food.
+My version of ideal travel involves good hiking, great views, and delicious food.
 All the tools below are essential for helping me plan and enjoy all my trips.

 AllTrails is an app/website must for anyone who loves hiking.
-With thousands of hikes that you can filter by location, distance, altitude gained, popularity, etc. chances are it can find your next favorite hike. (free + paid plans)
+All hikes can be filtered by location, distance, altitude gained, popularity, etc. so chances are it can find your next favorite hike. (free + paid plans)

 Anytime I go off the beaten path I rely on Gaia GPS for my map needs.
 It has the best collection of layers available to cover all my topographic, nautical, and historical needs. (free + paid plans)